 In Table 1, we convert our estimates of earnings responses to the 2009 tax reform into elasticities with respect to the marginal net-of-tax rate.
-The table presents estimates based on the standard approach (top panel) and the dynamic approach (bottom panel).
-As described above, the standard approach is to estimate the average effect of taxes on all workers (applying our triple-differences specification) while the dynamic approach is to estimate the effect of taxes on job movers relative to job stayers (applying our quadruple-differences specification).
-The table shows both intention-to-treat (ITT) and treatment-on-the-treated (TOT) estimates, and it shows how these estimates vary over time.
-The estimates of primary interest - highlighted by boldface in the table - are the are the TOT elasticities based on the dynamic approach.
+The table shows elasticities based on the dynamic approach (left panel) and the standard approach (right panel) over time.
+As described above, the dynamic approach relies on estimating earnings responses for job movers relative to job stayers, while the standard approach relies on estimating the average earnings response among all workers

+(movers and stayers).
+The time series of earnings responses used in the elasticity calculations are those presented in Figure 8.34 The table provides both intention-to-treat (ITT) and treatment-on-the-treated (TOT) estimates.
+The estimates of primary interest - highlighted by boldface in the table - are the TOT elasticities based on the dynamic approach.